Back to all articles

 Labour-only cover can make sense when:

-- the equipment is still under manufacturer parts warranty
+• the equipment is still under manufacturer parts warranty

-- the client has internal procurement control and prefers to buy parts separately
+• your team has internal procurement control and prefers to buy parts separately

-- the site wants maintenance discipline but is prepared for variable repair spend
+• the site wants maintenance discipline but is prepared for variable repair spend

-Where buyers go wrong
+Where people go wrong

-Some buyers choose labour-only cover thinking they have "taken AMC" and therefore future repair cost is protected.
+Some people choose labour-only cover thinking they have "taken AMC" and therefore future repair cost is protected.
 It is not.
 The contract only protects service attendance and labour.
 If multiple parts fail in the same year, the final spend may end up higher than a stronger contract would have cost.

 What matters beyond the contract type